Programming

 In general, a great indicator of your success is that the people you work with most closely are enthusiastic about you and your work, especially if those people are themselves impressive!

-If you’re building this skill set at an organisation, signs you’re on track might include:
+If you’re building these skills at an organisation, signs you’re on track might include:

 - You get job offers at organisations you’d like to work for.